Dor1s/libfuzzer-workshop/lessons/05/README.md

 Here we will find Heartbleed vulnerability (CVE-2014-0160).

 ***
-This example has been taken from [google/fuzzer-test-suite] repository.
+This example has been taken from [google/fuzzer-test-suite] repository (tutorial moved to [google/fuzzing]).
 ***